 Keep reading to find out how to grow your very own heads of cabbage right in your front or backyard garden patch.

-Well, an excellent place to start is by growing cabbage.
+If you’re looking to expand your nutritious options while cooking, an excellent place to start is by growing cabbage.
 Cabbage is full of vitamin B, calcium, iron, protein, and niacin.
-If you are trying to lead a healthier lifestyle, then why not grow your own?

 Cabbage Plant Info

 - Hardiness Zones: 1, 2, 3, 4, 5, 6, 7, 8, 9

 - Soil: Sandy, loam, PH between 6.5 to 6.8, well-drained

 - Sun Exposure: Full sun, at least 6 hours of direct sunlight per day

 - Start Indoors: 6 to 10 weeks before the last frost date

 - Start Indoors (in fall): 6 to 8 weeks before the first frost date